denoland/vscode_deno/docs/ImportCompletions.md

 Currently, the Deno language server uses the same cache logic that is used for remote modules, and by default, Deno will not invalidate the local cache.
-Setting `deno.suggest.imports.reloadCache` to `true` will cause subsequent requests for the meta data to be reloaded from the module registry.
+Running the command `Deno: Reload Import Registries Cache` from the command pallet to clear the cached responses.

 ## Registry support for import completions